brownpr/morphologicalRobustness/README.md

 While in the working directory run `python initialize.py`.

 # Retrieving Results
 A folder called `generated_files` was created during the simulation.
 Within these you will see all the saved data for this simulation.
+In the settings.json file, detailed bellow, you can enable or disable file saving.

+If you use the population.py class function pop_name.save_population() a pickle file will be saved as an instance of your population class.
+You can load this population at any time with loaded_pop = Population(..., load_pop=True).

 # Settings.json
 Settings file, most variables have been placed into this settings folder for ease of access and adaptability.

-Within the Creature class you will see the initial creatures morphology, this array is of shape (z, x*y) where (x, y, z) are the creatures structure.
-If you change the length of the creatures base morphology you MUST update the `"creature_structure"` parameter within the settings file.
+Within the phenotype.py class you will see the base morphology array, this array is of shape (z, x*y) where (x, y, z) are the creatures structure.
+If you change the base morphology array you MUST update the `"creature_structure"` parameter within the settings file.

 With the settings file open you can edit any of the parameters you wish.
 If you have a parameter or material property that changes throughout your evolution, you can update it within the code itself.